West Coast Main Line: History

-Early history
+Pre-grouping, 1837–1923

-The WCML was not originally conceived as a single trunk route, but was a number of separate lines built by different companies between the 1830s and the 1880s.
-After the completion of the successful Liverpool and Manchester Railway in 1830, schemes were mooted to build more inter-city lines.
+The early history of the WCML is complex, as it was not originally conceived as a single trunk route, but was built as a patchwork of separate lines by different companies, mostly during the 1830s and 1840s, but some parts were opened as late as the 1880s.
+After the completion of the pioneering Liverpool and Manchester Railway in 1830, schemes were mooted to build more inter-city lines.
 The business practice of the early railway era was for companies to promote individual lines between two destinations, rather than to plan grand networks of lines, as it was considered easier to obtain backing from investors.